VittoNico/Random_network_analysis/README.md

 mean_graph_html <- sprintf('<div><img src="%s" alt="Mean Graph"></div>', mean_graph_dependency$src)
 ```

 The script not only will create the plots but for each of them it will make an HTML address for adding them to the report file.
-To obtain it, all we need to do is to use this final script.
+With all the information and the plots ready, all we need is the final report.
+This is the script needed for obtained it.
+The style of the Report can be modified by changing parameters between the 'style' set.
+The report contain also a short explanation of the data obtained
 ```R
 report <- paste0(
     "<style>",